Ulset Hydroelectric Power Station

-The Ulset Hydroelectric Power Station (Ulset kraftverk or Ulset kraftstasjon) is a hydroelectric power station in the municipality of Tynset in Hedmark county, Norway.
+The Ulset Hydroelectric Power Station (Ulset kraftverk or Ulset kraftstasjon) is a hydroelectric power station in Tynset Municipality in Innlandet county, Norway.

 The plant is located in the Orkla River system and utilizes a drop of 325 m from Stor-Sverjesjøen (Big Lake Sverja, regulated at 872.5–867.7 m) and Falningsjøen (Lake Falning, regulated at 872.5–825 m).
 It also utilizes water from two streams, which reduces the volume of water supplied to the Ya River.

 The plant has a 35 MW Francis turbine and an average annual production of about 140 GWh.
 It started production in 1985.
 The plant is owned by KVO, whereby Statkraft is the largest owner and it is operated by Trondheim Energi Kraft.